snimu/blog/contents/modded-nanogpt-multi-output/article.md

 Let's remember that the time to the record [described above](#the-record) is 1384.6224 seconds There is exactly one setting which improves over the case of adding the outputs of layer 11 to the output latents.
 The improvement is by 0.3444 seconds.
 Taking into account that the layer-11-record is statistically sound, while this one comes from a single run&mdash;and that we actually pick this single run from a large set of results, meaning that we use a lucky run instead of a mean, effectively p-hacking&mdash;this result is meaningless, and we can pretty confidently say that there is no better setting than skipping layer 11 to the output latents, at least by wallclock time to a loss of 2.92 on 8xH100.

+However, there are multiple settings which achieve the target validation loss in significantly fewer *steps* than the layer-11-skip record.
+This means that adding more more layers at the output can theoretically improve performance further.
+And the good performance of adding only layer-11-outputs to the output latents is likely due to the skip connections in modded-nanogpt; a different architecture might benefit more strongly from adding multiple layer outputs to the output latents.
+And this is especially true for models with more layers than 16.

 ### Lambdas for multiple skips

 For multiple skips, each layer's output gets its own learned lambda for the weighted sum with the output latents.
 I'm curious how these lambdas look.